 - Turkey has an estimated geothermal resource potential over 4,500 MW

-- With an installed 30 MW of capacity in 2008, Turkey has as of today around 1,174 MW of installed capacity
+- With an installed capacity of only 30 MW in 2008, Turkey currently has around 1,347 MW of installed capacity

 Attractive market fundamentals